dolphindb/Tutorials_EN/standalone_deployment.md

 ## 5. FAQ

-### 5.1 Failed to Start the Server for the Port is Occupied by Other Programs
+**Q1: Failed to start the server for the port is occupied by other programs**

 The default port number of the system is 8848.
 If you cannot start the server, you can first check the log file *dolphindb.log* under */DolphinDB/server*.